rstanbaugh/challenge-2/README.md

 <br />

 ## Description
-This page is a portfolio of my work with links t0:
+This page is a portfolio of my work, including:
-- selected apps that are in production
+- Links to selected apps that I have in production
-- contact information, and
+- Contact information, and
-- my resume
+- Resume
 <br />
 <br />